cloudify-cosmo/docs.getcloudify.org/content/working_with/console/default-widgets-ref.md

 ![hidden-value-user]( /images/ui/widgets/hidden_secret_unauth_user.png )

-* **Hidden Valu** - Marks if the secret’s value is hidden of not.
+* **Hidden Value** Indicates if the secret’s value is hidden of not.
 If the logged-in user is the secret’s creator, or has admin/manager permissions in the tenant, checking/unchecking  this field will be enabled, and will make the secret hidden/non-hidden.
 * **Creation time**
 * **Last update time**
 * **Creator**